Small Business Enterprise & Workforce Goals

 Workforce Development

-Prior to the City and County of San Francisco’s adoption of its local hiring policy for construction, the former SFRA and current OCII (as successor agency to SFRA) had a long history of implement- ing a local workforce requirement on agency-assisted construction projects.
+Prior to the City and County of San Francisco’s adoption of its local hiring policy for construction, the former San Francisco Redevelopment Agency had a long history of implementing a local workforce requirement on agency-assisted construction projects.
 OCII’s local workforce policy is aggressive and unique in that it establishes a local hiring goal of 50%, with first consideration given to Project Area residents and requires contractors to adhere to State prevailing wage requirements, even on projects entirely funded with private dollars.
 OCII’s wage policies are demonstrative of the agency’s commitment to livable wages for San Franciscans.

-On OCII-sponsored affordable and inclusionary housing projects in FY20-21, OCII’s Local Construction Workforce Hiring Program created 3,254 construction jobs, of which 461 were filled by San Francisco residents, yielding an overall local workforce participation rate of 18.3%, as measured by work hours.
-Although the percentage is below the goal, OCII-sponsored projects have one of the highest number of CityBuild worker placements.
-In addition, the figures represent 100,600 hours of work performed by San Francisco residents and $4.8 million in wages paid to local residents.
+On OCII-sponsored affordable and inclusionary housing projects in FY 22-23, OCII’s Local Construction Workforce Hiring Program created 2,498 construction jobs, of which 374 were filled by San Francisco residents, yielding an overall local workforce participation rate of 22.9%, as measured by work hours.
+In addition, the figures represent 62,987 hours of work performed by San Francisco residents and $2.9 million in wages paid to local residents (See Chart 2).